SECRETARY OF STATE

-Chris Benge was appointed as Oklahoma's 33rd Secretary of State by Governor Mary Fallin on November 8, 2013.
+Chris Benge was appointed as Oklahoma's thirty-third Secretary of State by Governor Mary Fallin on November 8, 2013.

-In addition to his duties as Secretary of State, Benge serves on the Governor’s
+In addition to his duties as Secretary of State, Benge serves on the Governor’s cabinet.

-Secretary Benge was elected to the Oklahoma House of Representatives in 1998 and left office in
+Secretary of State Chris Benge was elected to the Oklahoma House of Representatives in 1998 and left office in November, 2010 due to

 surrounding communities in the region.